-Many people have Florida expungement questions.
-Below I try to answer these questions for you.
-Although Florida has two procedures – expunging a record and sealing a record – the process is similar.
+Florida has two procedures – expunging a record and sealing a record – the process is similar.
 Any differences between the two I will point out in my answers.
-If you don’t find your answers below, please feel free to contact me with your question.

 How can you get your record expunged?

-Florida provides a statute that allows you to expunge or seal your record if you qualify (read about seal and expunge differences here).
-The Florida Rules of Criminal Procedure and Administrative Code provide how this is done and what must happen if ordered (read these codes and rules here).
+Florida provides a statute that allows you to expunge or seal your record if you qualify.
+The Florida Rules of Criminal Procedure and Administrative Code provide how this is done and what must happen if ordered.
 Additionally, many Clerk of Court websites provide information about this procedure.
 You can represent yourself or hire a lawyer to get this done.
-See, Qualifying for a Florida Expungement or Sealing.

 Can I Expunge My Record For Free?